 purchases that you didn't make, contact your card issuer

 immediately.
 If the card issuer is a member of the ePayments Code,

 transactions on your bank account for more details.

-You should speak to your card issuer if you have
+Speak to your card issuer if you have any

-any concerns about your contactless card or you want to know more
+concerns about your contactless card or you want to know more about